 Medical Malpractice Statute of Limitations in Florida

-The only exception to this is if the claimant is a minor and eight years old or younger.
-In this case, the seven-year period does not bar an action brought on behalf of a minor on or before the child’s eighth birthday.
-If this deadline passes and you attempt to file your medical malpractice case on behalf of your child, the court will likely dismiss your case.
+The only exception is if the claimant is a minor and is eight years old or younger.
+In this case, the seven-year period does not bar a legal action brought on behalf of a minor on or before the child’s eighth birthday.

 Complete a Free Case Evaluation form now

-Florida Notice of Intent in Medical Malpractice Cases
+Notice of Intent in Florida Medical Malpractice Cases

 - Inability to work